The Heart of New England

 activities bound to satisfy every palate.

-Outdoor enthusiasts can try biking, hiking, rock climbing, kayaking, sailing
+Outdoor enthusiasts can try biking, hiking, rock climbing, kayaking, sailing and

-plenty of restaurants and attractions.
+restaurants and attractions.

 While glaciers created the upside-down claw-like shape of the island that is